Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 Limitations:

+[!Note]
-- Currently the `@workspace` command doesn't always give the correct answer.
+> Currently the `@workspace` command doesn't always give the correct answer.
 It also makes things up.
 This is a known issue and will be improved in the future.
 However, it does give a good idea of what is possible.

-- When asking follow-up questions, the @agent needs to be provided again.
+> When asking follow-up questions, the @agent needs to be provided again.
 For example, if you ask `@workspace` a question and then ask another question, you need to type `@workspace` again.

-#### Lab 3.2 Test Flight - Autocompletion and Suggestions
+### Lab 3.2 Test Flight - Autocompletion and Suggestions

 - Open GitHub Copilot Chat Extension